Wind farms to lure back German lobsters decimated by WW2

 In one of the biggest bombing runs on Heligoland during the war, the Allied air force destroyed almost every building on the island, raining down 7,000 bombs in a two-hour raid on April 18, 1945.

-For five years after the war, Britain used Heligoland for target practice, and in 1947 it set off some 7,000 metric tons worth of explosives to blow up U-boat pens in one of the biggest non-nuclear detonations on record.
+For five years after the war, Britain used Heligoland for target practice, and in 1947 it set off some 7,000 tonnes worth of explosives to blow up U-boat pens in one of the biggest non-nuclear detonations on record.

 Britain released the crater-scarred island for resettlement in 1952, but scientists say that was too late for the lobsters.